18 Best Hypoallergenic Dog Breeds for People with Allergies

 What makes a dog less allergenic?

 Hypoallergenic dogs usually have a predictable, low, or non-shedding coat, which produces less dander.
 “Because these dogs don’t shed or shed very little, the allergy-causing dander that sticks to their fur doesn’t get released into the air or onto the floor as much as with a shedding dog,” says Dr. Klein.
 “Some individual dogs may even cause fewer allergy symptoms than others.
 In fact, two dogs of the same breed can each give off very different levels of allergens.”
+These are the best pets to get if you’re allergic to cats and dogs.

 How to make life easy and less sneezy